 You can also manually direct the system–irrespective of your query type–to go to an AI response or the Search results page.
 To do this, enter your search query into the field and, before clicking Submit:

-- Click the Ask Harmony bar to go directly to an AI chat response
+- Click the Ask Harmony bar to go directly to the Harmony panel

 - Under the suggested content, Click View all results to go directly to the Search results page.

-The Harmony chat window is where you can ask conversational questions and get answers sourced from platform content.
-Instead of clicking on and looking through different search results, the Harmony AI will summarize the relevant information, also providing reference links to relevant platform content.
+The Harmony panel is where you can ask conversational questions and get answers sourced from platform content.
+Instead of clicking on and looking through different search results, Harmony will summarize the relevant information, also providing reference links to relevant platform content.

 Please note: Harmony chat provides answers referencing only the supported platform content that is also visible to the user.
 For more information see the chapter Content used for Harmony responses.

-You can access Harmony chat in various ways:
+You can open the Harmony panel in various ways:

 - When you start typing a search query, click Ask Harmony to jump directly to the Harmony chat window